Eckertc/Python-for-fun/README.md

 Messing around with writting small python programs :eyes:

-Some programs from "Automate the Boring Stuff with Python" and my own.
+Some programs from _Automate the Boring Stuff with Python_ and some **Geometry Algorithms** in Python :snake:.